Breakaway cat collar

 Alex Marweis As an animal behaviorist, Alex Marweis has spent several years supporting dog and cat owners facing issues such as roaming or excessive wandering.
 His expertise allows him to assess how GPS collars influence an animal’s behavior and overall comfort, and to recommend solutions tailored to each pet’s specific needs.

 Anyone who works in an animal shelter will tell you the same thing: a lost cat is far less likely to be reunited with its owner if it is not wearing a collar.
 The statistics are striking—less than 2% of cats taken in by shelters are returned to their families, compared with 15–20% of dogs.
-One key reason is that dogs are far more likely to wear a collar with visible identification.
-However, many cat owners hesitate to put a collar on their feline companions, often out of fear that the cat could choke or get trapped.
+One key reason?
+Dogs are far more likely to wear a collar with visible identification.
+Many cat owners hesitate to collar their feline companions, though, often fearing the cat could choke or get trapped.
 Fortunately, modern breakaway cat collars are specifically designed to eliminate that risk.

 Quick Navigation